xiongsiheng/SymPlanner/README.md

 ## Introduction

 SymPlanner a follow-up work of [SWAP](https://github.com/xiongsiheng/SWAP).
-We integrate symbolic world model for better state prediction.
-We use iterative correction to increase the diversity of action generation for prompting-based methods.
+We integrate a symbolic world model to enable more accurate state prediction.
+To enhance prompting-based methods, we introduce iterative correction to increase the diversity of action generation, and contrastive ranking to improve the discrimination of intermediate states.

 <br>